chocofamilyme/phalcon-healthcheck/README.md

 use Chocofamily\PhalconHealthCheck\Providers\HealthCheckServiceProvider;

-// Use your own ServiceProviderIntreface use RestAPI\Providers\ServiceProviderInterface;
+// Use your own ServiceProviderIntreface in project use RestAPI\Providers\ServiceProviderInterface;

 class ServiceProvider extends HealthCheckServiceProvider implements ServiceProviderInterface